l7mp/stunner/README.md

    most importantly the STUN/TURN authentication [credentials](/docs/AUTH.md).
 This requires loading a GatewayConfig custom resource into Kubernetes.

-   Below we set the [`plaintext` authentication](/docs/AUTH.md) mechanism for STUNner using the username/password pair `user-1/pass-1` and the authentication realm `stunner.l7mp.io`.
-See the package [docs](/docs/GATEWAY.md#gatewayconfig) for further configuration options.
+   Below example will set the authentication realm `stunner.l7mp.io` and refer STUNner to take the TURN authentication credentials from the Kubernetes Secret called `stunner-auth-secret` in the `stunner` namespace.

    ```console
    kubectl apply -f - <<EOF